jasonterlecki/svg-to-png/README.md

 # svg-to-png

 A Playwright-powered toolkit for turning SVG assets into raster formats (PNG, JPEG, WebP) without sacrificing CSS fidelity or advanced SVG features.
-The project exposes both a Node.js library API and (soon) a CLI tailored for batch conversion workflows.
+The project exposes both a Node.js library API and a CLI tailored for batch conversion workflows.

-> ℹ️ The CLI is still under construction.
-The library APIs described below are fully usable today, and the CLI will be wired up next.

 ## Features